spencer-shadley/completed-class/15-project-2-part-1/1-tuesday/activities/02-Stu_Eslint-Example/README.md

 - Delete each comment disabling a rule at the top of the file

-  - If the above setup was correct you should start seeing red squiggles each time you delete a comment
+  - If the above setup was correctly you should start seeing red squiggles each time you delete a comment

 ### Bonus